Jordan-Rudolph/Jordan-Rudolph.github.io/music.md

 # About Me

 My name is Jordan Rudolph, and I'm a composer and sound designer of seven years currently based in Massachusetts.
-I specialize in crafting distinctive musical styles tailored to each project's unique needs, creating compelling soundtracks that span diverse genres.
-Below is a list of some projects I've worked on, and some examples of tracks I've composed for them.
+I specialize in crafting distinctive sonic profiles tailored to each project's unique needs, creating compelling soundtracks and soundscapes that span diverse genres.
+Below is a list of some projects I've worked on, and some examples of the music and sounds I've made for them.

 # Grub Bug